 During liposuction some temporary interruption to the lymphatic vessels is unavoidable.
 In the vast majority of patients the lymphatics return to normal in the postoperative period, especially for patients with underlying normal lymphatic function [ Read patients without lymphedema or lipedema].
 Suction lipectomy with small blunt cannulas and surgical techniques that focus on avoiding lymphatic damage has been reported to halt lipedema progression.
 [Sandofer 1, 2] A modification of suction lipectomy can result in alleviating or at least improving the swelling, leg heaviness and fatigue, the need for limb compression, and the need for lymphatic massage in women with lipedema.
 In patients with an impaired lymphatic function such as chronic lymphedema (or lipedema), careful suction lipectomy using techniques to avoid lymphatic injury can result in improved lymphatic function and a decreased rate of secondary infection or cellulitis in the affected limbs.
 [Gould .
 Van de Pas 3,4,]

 There are well-documented changes in the lymphatics of women with lipedema.
 The lymphatics are dilated and tortuous.
 Here are the differences between lipedema and lymphedema:

 What are measures that may protect lymphatics?

-Protective measures to lessen risk of lymphatic injury include:
+Protective measures to lessen the risk of lymphatic injury include:

 - Map out the important vein and lymphatic structures

-- Generous tumescent fluid (A mix of saline, Lidocaine, and a vasoconstrictor—epinephrine—which is injected before liposuction and facilitates fat removal, provides anesthesia, decreased swelling, bleeding, bruising, and improves post-op recovery)
+- Generous tumescent fluid (A mix of saline, Lidocaine, and a vasoconstrictor—epinephrine—which is injected before liposuction and facilitates fat removal, provides anesthesia, decreases swelling, bleeding, bruising, and improves post-op recovery)

 - Longitudinal cannula technique (a wet liposuction technique that is more conservative and gentler on lymphatic injury